What is VIN?

 Vehicle Recall Reports not available in PPSR Certificates

-AFSA decided that “From 29 March 2023, PPSR Search certificates (REVS Check Report) will no longer include vehicle safety recall data”.
-Note that the absence of recall data in the certificate does not indicate that the vehicle is not recalled.
+From 29 March 2023, AFSA decided that PPSR Search certificates (REVS Check) will no longer include vehicle safety recall data.
+Note that the absence of recall data in the certificate does not means that the vehicle is not recalled.